junli7/bloonsSchool/README.md

 Files Used

-    MainFrame.java: The main entry point of the application, responsible for setting up the JFrame and integrating all other panels.
+    MainFrame.java: main entry point of the application, responsible for setting up the JFrame and integrating all other panels.

     GamePanel.java: Contains the GamePanel class, responsible for game rendering, logic, and user interaction.